Superrehtard/old_diaspora_wiki/Home.md

 [[Community-supported seeds]]

 **HOWTO**

-[[Installing on Ubuntu LAMP]] - using Apache as opposed to Thin webserver
+[[Installing on Ubuntu LAMP]] - Using Apache as opposed to Thin webserver

-[[Installing on CentOS]] -- Compiling Ruby and Rubygems and getting mongodb and git from non-standard repositories.
+[[Installing on CentOS]] - Compiling Ruby and Rubygems and getting mongodb and git from non-standard repositories.